OFFENSIVE COACHING STAFF

 Howle was a four-time Academic All-Big Ten selection and capped his career by receiving the Maginnis Memorial Award, given to the most outstanding senior offensive lineman.

-He earned his bachelor’s degree from Penn State in Kinesiology, then his master’s degree from NC State in Liberal Studies.
+Howle earned his bachelor’s degree from Penn State in Kinesiology, then his master’s degree from NC State in Liberal Studies.
+He and his wife Karen were married in summer 2016 and reside in Macomb.

 David Rocco | WRs / Dir.
 On-Campus Recruiting / HS Relations

-David Rocco joined Charlie Fisher’s coaching staff in January 2016 and will serve as an assistant coach in charge of the wide receivers, and Director of On-Campus Recruiting/High School Relations.
+David Rocco joined Charlie Fisher’s coaching staff in January 2016 and serves as an assistant coach in charge of the wide receivers, and Director of On-Campus Recruiting/High School Relations.

 Prior to working at Richmond, Rocco was a student assistant at Liberty assisting the video operations and serving as a quality control analyst.